Mobile push notifications

 Note that only one iOS, one Android-Firebase, and one Android-Huawei device token can be stored in the customer profile.
 Customers with multiple devices can receive only one notification per platform, depending on which token is stored in Bloomreach Engagement.

-Creating a new notification
+Create a new notification

 Mobile push notifications are created in scenarios.
-Go to campaigns > Scenarios, and on the left side, select Mobile Push Notification under Actions.
+Go to Campaigns > Scenarios, and on the left side, select Mobile Push Notification under Actions.
 When you double-click on the action node, it will open the notification builder, where you can specify the notification.
 You can work with the default UX-friendly interface or switch to coding mode (1), which is explained later in this guide.

 Editor